 If the NOID includes information from USCIS that you believe is incorrect, you should prepare a written rebuttal.
 For example, if you believe that the reason USCIS perceived your answers to the interview questions as inconsistent can be traced to language barriers, a misunderstood question, a partially correct answer that USCIS interpreted wrongly, or an inaccurate recording of testimony by the officer, don't hesitate to explain this and refute the officer's interpretation.

 The NOID itself will state how long you have to respond.
 Typically, it's 30 days plus three days for mailing, counting from the date on the top of the NOID.
+This time period is not ordinarily flexible.
+If you cannot gather all of the evidence on time, USCIS may deny your case.

 USCIS will review the information you provided in response to your NOID.
 If you submitted sufficient evidence to change the adjudicator's mind, it may approve the case.
-This process may take USCIS several months.
+This process could take USCIS several months.
 You might get in touch with the USCIS Contact Center and check the status of your application.

+If USCIS finds your NOID response insufficient, it will issue a denial letter and explain the reasons.
 You have the option of appealing a denial following a NOID.
-However, it is often faster to simply reapply.
+However, it is often faster to simply reapply for the immigration benefit in question.
 If you reapply, be sure to proactively address and overcome all the earlier issues.
-You must pay all of filing fees again.
+You must pay all filing fees again.

 Need a lawyer?
 Start here.